 - Not reviewing fees and unused riders.
 Fix: audit expenses regularly and cut waste.

-What Makes Correct Capital the Right Choice for Retirement Financial Planning in Los Angeles, CA
+Why Work With Correct Capital for Retirement Financial Planning in Los Angeles, CA

 - Holistic planning: more than just investments.
 Beyond investing, we integrate tax strategy, legacy planning, healthcare, and income mapping to meet your life objectives.

-Begin Your Retirement Financial Planning Journey in Los Angeles, CA Today
+Start Your Retirement Financial Planning in Los Angeles, CA Today